Skip to main content

 If your disciplinary code specifies an ever-increasing set of sanctions based on the order number of the card, then you must enter a new row for each event type + order number + sanction combination (e.g., 1st yellow card = 5 $, 2nd YC = 10 $, 3rd YC = 15 $, 3rd YC = 1 match suspension, etc.).

-If NO active Default Sanction exists for that order, then system logic looks for Default Sanctions with Order=Null, and applies those if found.
+• If NO active Default Sanction exists for that order, then system logic looks for Default Sanctions with Order=Null, and applies those if found.

 Max Matches

 For that purpose, an optional Max Matches field was added to the Default Sanction entity for yellow cards.
-If that field is set, that Default Sanction will lead to an actual sanction only if the cards were accumulated in the number of matches in that competition lower or equal to Max Matches.
+If that field is set, that Default Sanction will lead to an actual sanction only if the cards were accumulated in the number of matches in that competition, lower than or equal to Max Matches.

 Applicable Default Sanctions

-On the competition form in the “Disciplinary” tab, when competition type is selected for the competition, the expandable panel “Default sanctions” shows up:
+On the competition form in the “Disciplinary” tab, when the competition type is selected for the competition, the expandable panel “Default sanctions” shows up:

-Own settings - colors row in blue if default sanction is competition type specific
+• Own settings - colors row in blue if default sanction is competition type specific

-Accumulated yellow cards - emphasizes the default sanction which is a match suspension due to a number of (team official) accumulated cards
+• Accumulated yellow cards - emphasizes the default sanction, which is a match suspension due to a number of (team official) accumulated cards

 Default Sanctions for Accumulated Cards